OpenPOWERFoundation/a2p/readme.md

 <img align="right" width="50%" src="media/sim.png">

 * Ops (100+) not thoroughly tested, but running a minimal kernel and partial Litex BIOS in Verilator and on FPGAs.
-Likely still some bugs in CR/XER handling.
+Likely still some bugs in CR/XER handling for div/mul(?).

 * Need to define supported translation modes.